datacamp/authoring/docs/mobile/development.md

 a snippet expansion for different exercise types.
 Bonus points if your IDE of choice allows you to automatically generate UUIDs for your exercises.

+The best workflow is generally to open an appropriate interpreter side by side with the content file, so that you can play with code and quickly insert it into your exercises.
+This might be IPython, R, or a SQL client like `psql` or `sqlite`

 ## Linting

 Before pushing (or - preferably - committing) updates to your content, you